Simplifying TLS And Using It For Docker

 Setting Up A Server And Client

-Next we will generate a private key for a node that wishes to communicate with other nodes that use certificates issued by the Programster certficate authority.
-This may be one of our servers that host Docker containers, or it may be a client that wishes to send Docker commands to these hosts (e.g. your personal computer).
-These steps are usually performed on a separate server to the certificate authority (but don't have to be as a shortcut).
+Next we will generate a private key for a node that wishes to communicate with other nodes that use certificates issued by our certificate authority.
+This may be one of our servers that hosts Docker containers, or it may be a client that wishes to send Docker commands to these hosts (e.g. your personal computer).
+These steps are usually performed on a separate server to the certificate authority, but doesn't have to be.

 700 which was "more optional" before.